exonum/exonum-doc/src/advanced/consensus/requests.md

 - **propose_hash**: Hash
   Hash of the proposal for which information is requested.
 - **validators**: BitVec
-  Each element of this field indicates the need to send `Prevote` message from the corresponding validator (if bit value is 1, `Prevote` is requested; else `Prevote` is not needed).
+  Each bit of this field indicates the need to send `Prevote` message from the corresponding validator (if bit value is 1, `Prevote` is requested; else `Prevote` is not needed).
 Indexing of the `validators` bits corresponds to the indexing of validator public keys in the [actual configuration](../../architecture/configuration.md#genesis).